History of the Royal Australian Navy: Formation

 A growing number of people, among them Captain William Rooke Creswell, the director of the Commonwealth Naval Forces, demanded an autonomous Australian navy, financed and controlled by Australia.
 In 1907 Prime Minister Alfred Deakin and Creswell, while attending the Imperial Conference in London, sought the British Government's agreement to end the subsidy system and develop an Australian navy.
 The Admiralty rejected the idea, but suggested diplomatically that a small fleet of destroyers and submarines would be sufficient.
 Deakin was not impressed with the Admiralty, and in 1908 invited the United States Great White Fleet to visit Australia.
 The visit prompted public enthusiasm for a modern navy and led to the order of two 700-ton River-class torpedo-boat destroyers.
-The surge in German naval construction in 1909 led the Australian admiralty to change its position on an Australian navy, which resulted in the Naval Defence Act of 1910 being passed which created the Australian navy.
+The surge in German naval construction in 1909 led the Admiralty to change its position on an Australian navy, which resulted in the Naval Defence Act of 1910 being passed which created the Australian navy.

 The first Australian warship, the destroyer HMAS Parramatta, was launched at Govan in Scotland on Wednesday 9 February 1910.
 Sister ship HMAS Yarra was launched at Dumbarton in Scotland on Saturday 9 April 1910.
 Both ships were commissioned into the Royal Navy on 19 September 1910 and sailed for Australia, arriving at Port Phillip on 10 December 1910.
 The event was marred by the death of Engineer Lieutenant W. Robertson, RN, who suffered a heart attack 8 mi outside Port Phillip Heads whilst onboard HMAS Yarra, and drowned.

 The British Australia Station passed to the Commonwealth Naval Forces in 1911 and the Australian Squadron was disbanded.
 On 10 July 1911, King George V granted the title of "Royal Australian Navy" to the Commonwealth Naval Forces, and RAN ships could carry the prefix "His Majesty's Australian Ship" (HMAS).
 The Station was reduced to cover Australia and its island dependencies to the north and east, excluding New Zealand and its surrounds, which became part of the China Station and called the New Zealand Naval Forces.
 The Navy was to operate under the authority of the Australian Commonwealth Naval Board, which functioned from 1 March 1911.